ROCm/rdc/docs/how-to/features.rst

 Device Monitoring
 =================

-The RDC Tool enables you to monitor the GPU fields.
+The RDC tool enables you to monitor the GPU fields.

 .. code-block:: shell